-Services that are covered for you What you must pay when you get these services Services available through Assist America include medical and non-medical emergency services, including (but not limited to): assistance locating emergency care, assistance with foreign hospital admissions, emergency evacuations to nearest facility capable of providing proper care if appropriate care is not available, round trip transportation for family member or friend to be with member if expected to be hospitalized for more than 7 days while traveling alone, assistance with any lost or forgotten prescriptions (costs may apply), repatriation of members home or to a rehabilitation facility once stable and ready for transport and return of mortal remains to legal residence.
-Copayments for emergency room services, urgent care, and inpatient hospital services will still apply.
+Services that are covered for you What you must pay when you get these services World-wide travel assistance (continued) emergency evacuations to nearest facility capable of providing proper care if appropriate care is not available, round trip transportation for family member or friend to be with member if expected to be hospitalized for more than 7 days while traveling alone, assistance with any lost or forgotten prescriptions (costs may apply), repatriation of members home or to a rehabilitation facility once stable and ready for transport and return of mortal remains to legal residence.
+Please see Section 2.3 for extended visitor/traveler information.
 Members must call Assist America at 1-800-872-1414 toll free to activate benefit.
 (TTY users should call 711).
 Copayments for emergency room services, urgent care, and inpatient hospital services will still apply.
 Note: Assist America is not a medical insurance provider.
 It is a travel assistance program designed to help members obtain the care they need while in travel status.
 For more information visit www.assistamerica.com/hap .

-Section 2.2 Getting care using our plan's optional visitor/traveler benefit
+Section 2.2 Getting care using our plan's optional visitor/traveler supplemental benefit

-If you do not permanently move, but you are continuously away from our plan's service area for more than six months, we usually must disenroll you from our plan.
+If you do not permanently move, but you are continuously away from our plan's service area for up to six months, we usually must disenroll you from our plan.
 However, we offer a visitor/traveler program for the states of Arizona, Florida, Michigan (out-of-service area), and Texas which will allow you to remain enrolled when you are outside of our service area for less than twelve months.
 Please present your visitor/traveler benefit card along with your HAP ID card when seeking services from a Medicare-participating provider while traveling outside of our service area.
 Under our visitor/traveler program you may receive all plan covered services at innetwork cost sharing.
-Please contact the plan for assistance in locating a provider when using the visitor/traveler benefit.